jfo/blog/source/drafts/advice-for-recursers.md

 <hr>

-- Don't spend your time on books or MOOCS or courses that you could do at other times.
+- **Don't spend your time on books or MOOCS or courses that you could do at other times.**

 This is just my opinion, but those resources will be there before and after your batch; your cohort will not be there (at least not _there_ in the physical space sense, most likely).
 If you really feel strongly about something, definitely do it!
+Or if you feel that a reading group or structured work with other people could greaty benefit you, then do that!
 But I would tell you that I think that probably it's not the best use of your batch time to hole up in a room with a textbook or do a series of tutorials.
-Exceptions being: book/study clubs, or groups working on the same types of things together.
+Exceptions being, like I said: book/study clubs, or groups working on the same types of things together.

-- Pair, pair, pair, pair, pair, pair, pair.
+- **Pair, pair, pair, pair, pair, pair, pair.**

 Everyone says this.
 Everyone says they wish they'd paired more.
 Pair often, on small things, for small amounts of time, or big things, for long times, if